• About Texas Travel Talk

 The Giant Eyeball

-The most unusual art piece we saw in downtown Dallas was “The Eyeball” – a 30′ eyeball that really doesn’t represent anything.
-Social media and the news made it all the hype it is today.
+The most unusual art piece we saw in downtown Dallas was “The Eyeball” – a 30-foot eyeball that represents nothing.
+Social media and the news have contributed significantly to the hype surrounding it today.

 Dallas Farmers Market

 As antique tractor collectors, Keith and I loved spying a Farmall tractor in the middle of the city at the Dallas Farmers Market.
 The market was a fun place to find great food, lots of jewelry, and curiosities.
-I found a few unique pieces of jewelry as my take-home souvenir.
+I found a few unique pieces of jewelry as my souvenir to take home.

 West End Historic District

 One excellent nearby dining option was Chet’s Dallas in the West End Historic District.
-We were in the city on Valentine’s Day, and amazingly while there were no tables available, we sat at the bar and shared their Valentine’s four-course Dinner.
-This historical neighborhood with plenty of historic buildings to see also had a few fun shops and is worth a see for first-timers.
+We were in the city on Valentine’s Day, and amazingly, while there were no tables available, we sat at the bar and shared their Valentine’s four-course Dinner.
+This historic neighborhood, with its numerous historic buildings to explore, also features a few fun shops and is worth a visit for first-timers.

 John F. Kennedy

-For my husband, our visit to Dallas was all about President John F. Kennedy and all the stops.
+For my husband, our visit to Dallas was all about President John F. Kennedy and all the stops along the way.
 We purchased tickets for a morning guided tour at the former Texas School Book Depository.
-The tour covered the JFK presidency, the timeframe before he arrived, and his visit along with his wife, Jackie.
+The tour covered the JFK presidency, the timeframe leading up to his arrival, and his visit, as well as that of his wife, Jackie.
 The museum also offers insight into the political aspects happening at the time of President Kennedy’s death.

-To learn more about JFK, we took the Dallas JFK Tour and met up with our guide at the JFK Memorial Plaza.
-We toured in an SUV and followed President Kennedy’s route when he arrived on that day.
-The tour was very thorough and included the Grassy Knoll and traced Oswald’s escape route to his rooming house set up just as it was in 1963.
+To learn more about JFK, we took the extensive JFK Historical Tour and met up with our guide at the JFK Memorial Plaza.
+We toured in an SUV and followed the route President Kennedy took on that day.
+The tour was extensive and included the Grassy Knoll, tracing Oswald’s escape route to his rooming house, which was set up just as it was in 1963.
+There is also a John F. Kennedy Trolley Tour for only $22 per person.

 There were also stops at 10th and Patton Avenue, the (J.D.
 Tippit Memorial) where JD Tippit was killed by Lee Harvey Oswald, and the Texas Movie Theater, where Oswald was caught.

-While we would have loved to see more sites, like the George W. Bush Presidential Library and the Fort Worth Stockyards in Fort Worth, we were thrilled to have seen the most important places in Dallas for someone who loves art, architecture, and history!
+While we would have loved to see more sites, such as the George W. Bush Presidential Library and the Fort Worth Stockyards in Fort Worth, we were thrilled to have visited the most critical places in Dallas for someone who loves art, architecture, and history.

 The Above Article and Photos are by Cindy Ladage, a travel writer from the Midwest.
 Check out her website – Traveling Adventures of a Farm Girl.